-Students will be referred by the Office of the Registrar to their Academic Advisor for Academic Probation if any of the following conditions occur:
+Students will be referred by the Office of the Registrar to their Academic Advisorfor Academic Probation if any of the following conditions occur, unless specified in your Program Requirements:

 - 1. Earn two grades or more in the range of C to B - 2.
 Earn a single D, F, or NC grade without a prior history of low grades (B or B+) - 3.
 Earn three or more grades of B+. - 4.
-Fall below a minimum cumulative GPA of 3.5 on a 4.0 scale
+Fall below a minimum cumulative GPA of 3.5 on a 4.25 scale